September Massacres: Insurrection of the Paris Commune

 Besides these measures, the commune engaged in a policy of political repression of all suspected counter-revolutionary activities.
 Beginning on 11 August, every Paris section named surveillance committees (committees of vigilance) for conducting searches and making arrests.
-It was mostly these decentralized committees, rather than the commune as a whole, which engaged in the repression of August and September 1792.
+It was mostly these decentralized committees, rather than the commune as a whole, that engaged in the repression of August and September 1792.
 Within a few days each section elected three commissioners to take seats in the insurrectionary commune; one of them was Maximilien Robespierre.

 To ensure that there was some appropriate legal process for dealing with suspects accused of political crimes and treason, rather than arbitrary killing by local committees, a revolutionary tribunal, with extraordinary powers to impose the death sentence without any appeal, was installed on 17 August.
 Robespierre, who had proposed this measure, refused to preside over the tribunal, arguing that the same man ought not to be a denouncer, an accuser, and a judge.

 Already, on 15 August, four sections called for all priests and imprisoned suspects to be put to death before the volunteers departed.
 Robespierre proposed to erect a pyramid on Place Vendôme to remember the victims of 10 August.
 On 19 August the nonjuring priests were ordered to leave the country within two weeks, which meant before 2 September.
 In Paris, all monasteries were closed and would soon be in use as hospitals, etc. The remaining religious orders were banned by the law of 15 August.
 Marat left nothing in doubt when he urged "good citizens to go to the Abbaye, to seize priests, and especially the officers of the Swiss Guards and their accomplices and run a sword through them".
 From 15 to 25 August, around 500 detentions were registered; some were sent to Orléans.
 Half the detentions were of nonjuring priests, but even priests who had sworn the required oath were caught in the wave.